 A Place for Everything® has a team of professional organizers and senior move managers available so that we can create and execute an organizing plan specifically tailored to your needs.
-From closet and kitchen specialists, to organizers with relocation and unpacking expertise, we have the experts it takes to get your job done.
+From closet and kitchen specialists, to organizers with relocation and unpacking prowess, we have the experts it takes to get your job done.
 Once we have spoken to you to determine your needs, we will match you with the best organizer(s) for you, based on personality, skills and geography.
 Many of our organizers have worked with A Place for Everything® for five years or more.
 All of them have several things in common: they are enthusiastic, caring, creative, and they love working with you to create systems that you can maintain.

 Sarah Gabriele, Owner and Certified Professional Organizer

 Many Professional Organizers begin their story by saying that they’ve loved to organize since they were little.
 This story is different.
 Sarah Gabriele was disorganized as a teen and worse as a college student.
 Her college roommate had to draw a line down the center of the room and ask that Sarah’s things stay on Sarah’s side.
 Her parents were dismayed by her disorganization and her friends tried (without success) to help.
 Sarah’s car, her room, every physical space was cluttered.
 A good friend once exclaimed to Sarah, “Even your STUFF has stuff!”